-My mother’s service to others as a public school teacher at a center-based special education school as well as Jonathan Kozol ‘s work in educational inequality and social justice made a huge impact on me at a young age.
-I vowed to myself that I would always serve underprivileged children in a public school setting.
+My mother’s service to others as a public school teacher at a center-based special education school as well as Jonathan Kozol ‘s work in educational inequality and social justice made a huge impact on me from a young age.
+I vowed to myself that I would always teach in a public school setting.

-My innovative and inclusive approach is a bit too “free-spirited” for some government funded schools.
+My innovative and inclusive approach is a bit too unstructured and out of the box for some government funded schools.

 I’m a parent now and I want the best for my daughter.
 But I also want the best for ALL children!
+This is my duty as a citizen.
 When the time comes to think about formal schooling for my daughter, my ability to choose between a public, private, charter, or home-school co’op is a sign of privilege.

-Their passion gets them out of bed each day and they find ways to instill a love for learning while producing the results needed on standardized tests because these tests fuel the district financially and provide resources for the kids that need them.
+Their passion gets them out of bed each day and they find ways to instill a love for learning while producing the results needed on standardized tests.
+Because it is these tests that fuel the district financially and provide resources for the kids that need them.

 We must continue to improve our public schools.
 And fight for what is right.